Introduction to the General Data Protection Regulation (GDPR)

 To assist staff in understanding the implications of GDPR an online training module is now available.
 If you wish to access this training module please contact the Data Protection Officer: email@example.com

-The New Data Protection Bill 2018 has been published and can be viewed here.
-This will be signed into law in May and will replace the existing Data Protection Act 1988 and (Amendment) Act 2003 and can be viewed here.
+The new Data Protection Act 2018 has been signed into Law.
+It replaces the existing Data Protection Act 1988 and (Amendment) Act 2003 and can be viewed here.

 If you have any questions or concerns please contact Ann McKeon: ext 6184 or firstname.lastname@example.org